This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Persimmon Varieties and Selection

 The Fuyu persimmon looks a bit like a squashed tomato, and it is the least astringent persimmon.
 Wash and dry the fruit thoroughly before eating.
 Remove the leaves and the core of the fruit.
 Cut into slices, or if you prefer, eat it whole, like an apple.
+You will use fuyu persimmons in the recipe below.

 The Hachiya persimmon is usually shaped like an acorn, and it can be terrible astringent if unripe.
 Wash and dry the fruit.
 Place it on the cutting board, and cut it in half.
 After removing the seeds, use a spoon to scoop the fruit from the skin.

-The farm market is also the best place to find ripe persimmons.
+The farm market is the best place to find ripe persimmons.
 Knowing which persimmon is the ripest is a vital part of the full enjoyment of the fruit.
 Here are some tips to remember when shopping for persimmon:

 - Look for persimmons that have undertones of deep red.